 Who is Tom Clancy?

 Thomas Leo Clancy Jr. (Baltimore, April 12, 1947 – October 1, 2013), better known as Tom Clancy, was an American writer best known for his espionage and military intelligence novels set in the Cold War and later armed conflicts.
 His work has been adapted into numerous successful films and video games.
+At the time of his death, Tom Clancy had sold more than 50 million books worldwide.

 In this article we’ll go through all of his work, including the reading order of his series: Jack Ryan, Net Force, Net Force Explorers, EndWar, Ghost Recon, H.A.W.X., Op-Center, Power Plays, Splinter Cell, and The Division.